Speedcubing: CFOP

-The CFOP (abbreviation for Cross - F2L - OLL - PLL) method, also known as the Fridrich method after one of its inventors, Jessica Fridrich, who finished second in the 2003 Rubik's Cube World Championships, is the most commonly used method in speedcubing today.
+The CFOP (abbreviation for Cross – F2L – OLL – PLL) method, also known as the Fridrich method after one of its inventors, Jessica Fridrich, who finished second in the 2003 Rubik's Cube World Championships, is the most commonly used method in speedcubing today.
 Its origins are credited to David Singmaster, who was one of the first to publish a layer-by-layer method of solving in 1980, and Guus Razoux Schultz, who built upon this and developed a more efficient system for the first two layers (F2L).
 Jessica Fridrich then finished developing the method and published it online in 1997, an event that was very influential in the revival of competitive speedcubing.
 The first step of the method is to solve a cross of edge pieces on the first layer.
 The remainder of the first layer and all of the second layer are then solved together in what is referred to as "corner-edge pairs," or slots.
 Finally, the last layer is solved in two steps – first, all of the pieces in the layer are oriented to form a solid color (but without the individual pieces always being in their correct places on the cube).
 This step is referred to as orientation and is usually performed with a single set of algorithms known as OLL (Orientation of the Last Layer).
 Then, all of those pieces are permuted to their correct spots.
 This is also usually performed as a single set of PLL (Permutation of the Last Layer) algorithms.
 OLL and PLL use 57 and 21 algorithms, respectively.
+Cross, First 2 Layers, Orientation, Permutation (CFOP) is the most popular method for speedsolving the Rubik's Cube.
+It is the method used by all 3x3 world record holders in the last decade.

 The CFOP method can be used as a less advanced method by dividing the steps into more steps, reducing the number of algorithms that need to be learned but sacrificing time.
 It is usually known as the beginner method or layer by layer (LBL).
 Most people start learning CFOP with 4LLL (Four-Look Last Layer), which is the less advanced, slower, and algorithm-reducing (from 78 algorithms to 16) way to learn CFOP.
 The 4 steps are divided into edge orientation, corner orientation, corner permutation, and edge permutation (which can be called EO, CO, CP, and EP).
 Later on, full OLL, which has 57 algorithms, and full PLL, which has 21 algorithms, can be learned.
 An average CFOP user that solves with full OLL and PLL, along with an efficient cross (which takes 8 moves at maximum) and efficient F2L (which takes almost 30 moves), consists of 55–60 moves, which means that it has a higher move count than Roux and ZZ.
 However, finger tricks and algorithms are more researched with CFOP than any other method, which explains why the majority of the fastest speedcubers use CFOP as their main speedcubing method.